AxOS-project/Theom-packages/README.md

-# Scripts
+# Theom packages

-This directory contains the script of the applications used by theom.
+The packages for theom.